HOTA Gallery

 We completed the masterplan in 2013, in partnership with landscape architects TOPOTEK1, and are now realising it in stages.

-The masterplan converts ageing cultural infrastructure and redundant commercial buildings into an arts and recreation precinct for Australia’s largest-growing city.
+The masterplan converts ageing cultural infrastructure and redundant commercial buildings into an arts and recreation precinct for Australia’s fastest growing city.

 Like its neighbour, our HOTA Outdoor Stage, the Gallery is covered in a 3D Voronoi—a cellular-looking web laid over the entire HOTA site to bring unity and distinctiveness.